Cat 1 (album)

 Cat #1 is the fourth solo studio album released by former Kiss drummer Peter Criss, and first under the band name Criss.
 Criss re-recorded the Kiss song "Beth" for the album.
 Unlike the orchestrated original version, the new recording was an acoustic version.
-The album also features former-Kiss bandmate Ace Frehley playing guitar on three tracks.
+The album also features former-Kiss bandmate Ace Frehley playing guitar on three tracks ("Bad Attitude", "Walk The Line" & "Blue Moon Over Brooklyn").

 Background

 In 1993, Criss released a special limited edition preview EP compact disc entitled Criss for the forthcoming album.
 Three tracks were eventually released on the 1994 CD while two tracks were only available on the limited edition CD.

 Release and legacy

 For the cover art, it was Criss' idea to paint half of his face in his original Kiss makeup, while leaving the other half plain.
 The idea was to link past and present.

 A CD single was released in Europe in 1998 which included three tracks from the album, including "Beth".
 A promotional video was produced for "Show Me", which was aired on MTV.
 The album did not chart in any territory.

 The album was re-released on colored vinyl in 2019 and included the two tracks from the limited edition CD.